kvermeul/tma-2023-revtr/case-study-2.md

 ## Identifying Upstreams Attracting Traffic

 The catchment size approximations above indicate that load may not match our expectations.
-In particular, Sao Paulo is catching 19% of the destinations while Delhi is catching 23% of the destinations.
+In particular, São Paulo is catching 19% of the destinations while Delhi is catching 23% of the destinations.
 We may want to reduce these fractions, for example due to capacity constraints at these sides.

 In an attempt to reduce a PoP's catchment, we can attempt to constrain the propagation of the BGP announcement we make to it.
 Unfortunately, catchment sizes are coarse grained and do not provide enough information for targeted traffic engineering.
 Without additional information we could, for example, stop announcing from a PoP (so it attracts no traffic), which is likely undesirable.
 We could also make the BGP AS-path of announcements from a PoP  artificially longer to make its routes less preferable than (shorter) routes to other PoPs, a technique known as BGP prepending.